 The Panoramic Terraces of Tour Montparnasse

-The visit of Tour Montparnasse may seem odd when suggested to tourists but the magnificent view from the top is one of Paris’ most impressive panoramas and attracts 1,2 million visitors each year.
+The visit to Tour Montparnasse may seem odd when suggested to tourists, but the magnificent view from the top is one of Paris’ most impressive panoramas and attracts 1,2 million visitors each year.
 Visitors access the 56th floor with one of Europe’s fastest lifts.

 The 56th floor